An official website of the United States government.

 Full Title: Decision support for multi-species coastal habitat management on properties with multi-use objectives

-The objective of the proposed project is to provide a transparent decision support framework to make optimal recommendations for listed species with conflicting habitat needs while also considering landowner objectives using a case study at the Gulf Islands National Seashore complex.
+The objective of the proposed project was to provide a transparent decision support framework to make optimal recommendations for listed species with conflicting habitat needs while also considering landowner objectives using a case study at the Gulf Islands National Seashore complex.

 Lead Investigator: Sara Zeigler, United States Geological Survey, szeigler@usgs.gov